OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 The code is easier to maintain and modify comment provide additional information or context to the code the help in understanding the code and debugging the code

+# Write a program that checks if a given number is even or odd.
+Take user input for the number,perform the check, and print the result.
+Include comments explaining each part of the code.